Jim Menges: Beach career

-In 1975 Menges and Lee began playing full-time together, and the two went on a tear.
+In 1975, Menges and Lee began playing full-time together, and the two went on a tear.
 They reached the finals of 10 events, winning all but one.
 In the mid-1970s, the beach volleyball tour consisted of 12 tournaments played up and down the southern California coast, from San Diego in the south to Santa Cruz in the north.
-Menges and Lee dominated the events, winning the final seven matches of the 1975 season and the first six in 1976 to string together 13 tournament wins in a row.
+Menges and Lee dominated the events, winning the final seven events of the 1975 season and the first six in 1976 to string together 13 tournament wins in a row.
 Conditioning and determination were a big part of the success they found.
 Said Menges: "In those days, teams in the winners' bracket played best-of-three matches to 11 points; losers'-bracket matches were best of three to 15 points."
 Some matches lasted as long as three hours.
 "It was more of an endurance game back then.
 You had to be in great shape."

-In the mid to late 1970s the team of Menges and Lee was the most dominant pairing on the beach volleyball scene.
+In the mid to late 1970s, the team of Menges and Lee was the most dominant pairing on the beach volleyball scene.
 Their record of 13 Open wins in a row stood for 16 years until tied by the pair of Karch Kiraly and Kent Steffes.
 They made the finals in all 28 volleyball tournaments they entered together, and won 25 of them.
 The first pro beach volleyball World Championship was won by Menges and Lee in 1976.
 The 25 tournament wins by Menges and Lee places the pair at #6 on the all-time list of wins for a team.

 Partner changes are common in Pro Beach Volleyball, and Menges played with many of the game's top players.
 Besides Ron Von Hagen and Greg Lee mentioned above, Menges partnered extensively in 1977 with Chris Marlow, and later with Matt Gage.
 Menges won his second Manhattan with Marlowe in 1977.
 In all he won six tournaments that year with Marlow, with the pair finishing off the year in September with a World Championship win, the second for Menges.
 Menges and Gage teamed-up 11 times in 1979, reaching he finals 8 times and winning 4 of them.
 Counting all years Menges and Gage entered 17 events together, winning 8 of them.
 Said Gage: “Menges and Von Hagen were my two strongest partners.
 I was comfortable with either one of those guys, and we had the same philosophy about siding out to wear down opponents.”